tri-cods/html-css/frontmatter.md

 ## Prerequisites

-- [Introduction to Command Line](https://www.github.com/DHRI-Curriculum/command-line).
+- [Introduction to Command Line](https://www.github.com/DHRI-Curriculum/command-line) (required).
 This workshop makes reference to concepts from the Command Line workshop, in particular, in creating new folders and files, as well as moving around in file directories.
-Completing the Command Line workshop will make your more comfortable with working with HTML/CSS.
+Completing the Command Line workshop will make you more comfortable with working with HTML/CSS.
 - [Visual Studio Code](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md)

 ## Contexts